-- Arrangements for contact with children looked after by voluntary agreement are a matter for negotiation and agreement between: - a. the Department, - b. the child (depending on his or her age and level of
+- Arrangements for contact with children looked after by voluntary agreement are a matter for negotiation and agreement between: - a. the Department, - the child (depending on his or her age and level of understanding),

+PA 2001 s.1(1).

-'PA 2001 s.1(1)
+PA 2001 2(5)(a)

-'PA 2001 |2(5)(a)
+PA 2001 2(5)(b)).

-'PA 2001 |2(5)(b) understanding),

-- c. the parents, and

-- d. others seeking contact.

-- The Department has a duty to promote contact of looked after children, which includes children looked after by agreement.

-- It has a duty to take any steps that are reasonably practicable and, if consistent with the child's welfare, to ensure that contact with the following people is promoted:

-- i. the child's parents, and

-- ii. anyone with parental responsibility for him or her,

-- iii. any relative, friend or other person connected with him.
+- c. the parents, and - d. others seeking contact. - The Department has a duty to promote contact of looked after children, which includes children looked after by agreement. - It has a duty to take any steps that are reasonably practicable and, if consistent with the child's welfare, to ensure that contact with the following people is promoted: - a. the child's parents, and - b. anyone with parental responsibility for him or her, - c. any relative, friend or other person connected with him.

-- When there is a dispute about contact for a child who is not in care, and if the matter cannot be resolved by agreement, or the representations procedure has not provided a solution, the Court may make a section 11 order on the application of:

-- a. the child,

-- b. a parent or

-- c. another person.